-Upon request, transferring from a three-subject combination to a two-subject combination in Applied Sciences will be permitted within the first two weeks of a semester.
-In that case, the specified courses in the three subject combination may be considered as optional courses in the two subject combination as and when necessary.
+Upon request, a student may be allowed to transfer from a three-subject combination to a two-subject combination in Applied Sciences will be permitted up to the second year first semester within the add/drop period.
+In that case, the specified courses in the three-subject combinations may be considered as optional courses in the two-subject combinations as and when necessary.
+However, this option is not available for three subject combinations with Botany and Zoology.